Our Fight for Racial and Social Justice

 Cooley Named Champion for Immigrants by Washington English Center

-The Washington English Center (WEC) honored Cooley with its 2022 Champion for Immigrants award.
+The Washington English Center honored Cooley with its 2022 Champion for Immigrants award.
 By working alongside firms such as Cooley and a network of more than 1,100 annual volunteers, WEC provides affordable English-language instruction and workforce programs to immigrants.

 Seramount Names Cooley to 50 Best Law Firms for Women List, Recognizes Firm as Forward-Thinking